Guest contributor, Erika Nelson, is here to share her tips for a Dry Tortugas day trip. It’s the perfect addition to a Florida Keys road trip.

 You can reach the islands either by buying tickets on the Yankee Freedom III, going by private or chartered catamaran or taking a sea plane trip.
 We went on the Yankee Freedom III—official ferry service to Dry Tortugas for the National Park Service—which added some adventure to the trip

-The boat leaves around 3 p.m. for the sail back to Key West.
+The boat leaves around 3 p.m. for the sail back to Key West, Florida.
 At that time the bar opens for drinks (not included) and snacks.

 My husband and I enjoyed several hours at Fort Jefferson on Garden Key.
 A 5-hour sailing trip on a beautiful late February day, round-trip from Key West, added to the fun.